Every professional displayed on Counselling Directory has been independently

 I have 20 years' experience working with people from many different backgrounds and believe that self-acceptance is a vital part of change.
 I offer a safe and welcoming environment in which we can explore your life together.
 You may have a particular issue you want help with or you may want an opportunity to explore feelings and habits that have been with you for a very long time.
 Our work together can encompass both of these.

 In your first session I will ask you about yourself and what has made you come for therapy at this point in your life.
 This is so that we can understand the most important focus for the counselling.
 I will let you know if I think I can help you and ask you to take a few days to consider if I am the right therapist for you.
 We will discuss together if you want your therapy to be for a specific period or on-going - I often start with a programme of six sessions, then review.
-I work from a lovely room in Forest Row and also in East London at Bethnal Green.
+I work online, usually via Zoom.

 Training, qualifications & experience